Skip to main content

 Financing through the Efficiency Maine Green Bank is available for broader energy improvement projects.
 If you combine the boiler replacement with insulation or cold-climate heat pump work, the full project can be financed at rates from 0% for one year to 7.99% for ten years, up to $25,000.

-The federal 25C tax credit may apply to high-efficiency propane boilers - 30% of costs up to $2,000 per year for qualifying equipment.
-Consult your tax advisor.
+The federal 25C tax credit that used to apply to high-efficiency propane boilers, 30% of costs up to $2,000 per year, ended December 31, 2025.
+Work completed before that date may still be claimable, so consult your tax advisor.

 When Propane Condensing Makes Sense